 Where did that come from?
 Did I really drop a goddamn ‘fantabulous’ on her?
 I could just picture the young Cosmo groomed receptionist eye rolling into her speakerphone.
-She was already unapproachable enough when I crossed from the 45th floor elevator to J. Walter’s lobby to hand her my sealed manila envelope.
+She was already unapproachable enough when I crossed from the 45th floor elevator to the ad agency’s lobby to hand her my sealed manila envelope.
 Sighing, phone cradled on her bleu lumiere-mohaired shoulder, she’d set it atop an inbound stack of far more professional looking portfolio cases.

 With ample penalty box time between cabbing shifts and fares, I had library studied some bare-bones design aspects such as unity, balance and the 5:3 golden mean.
 I eased my mind off matters of inner turmoil by scribbling a few meager headlines and slogans, a little tyro copy, working up a number of spec advertisements for products like Pear’s soap, Schlage locks, Caterpillar tractors and Boraxo.
-Slow time taxi breaks in the nearest stoolie coffee shop found me penciling some display cursives, drop shadows and kerned type wraps—admittedly, it was a lot more fun than clinical sociology research.
+Slow time taxi breaks in the nearest stoolie coffee shop found me penciling some display cursives, drop shadows and kerned type wraps—strictly amateur hour, but it was a lot more stimulating than clinical sociology research.

 Before long, a not entirely embarrassing folder of rough sketches and writing samples took shape.
 So I followed through with a nothing-to-lose phone call to that art director at the J. Walter agency; Dick Everett said to bring them on by.
 Which I was driven to do, wearing the only decent khakis, button down and V-neck I had packed, delivering the unmarked envelope to the 45th floor creative department in the black, sleekly derrick-like John Hancock Building.

 This receptionist made me out to be an express delivery boy anyway, treated me no better when I mentioned Everett’s invitation, then shooed me out of her awards-filled lobby, back toward the down-bound elevators.
 Not that I expected anything to come of this effort, but I did feel 3167’s double-parking ticket on Michigan Avenue at Delaware Place might be something of an odds-on bet.
-Nevertheless, this follow up call two days later left me fidgeting like an acute hemorrhoid case in my parents’ dining room chair, dismayed that I could scare up a word like ‘fantabulous’ at a time like that.
+Nevertheless, this follow up call two days later left me fidgeting like an acute hemorrhoid case in my parents’ dining room chair.

-Formal gardens, playgrounds, sports fields, propagating nursery, an 18-hole golf course and shelter that would provide educational and social services to the congested neighborhood—made sense to me, all right, even dad had long seen it as a decent place to sulk and smoke on its long, thickly shaded benches, merely a block away from home.
+Formal gardens, playgrounds, sports fields, propagating nursery, an 18-hole golf course and shelter, providing educational and social services to the congested neighborhood: Made sense to me, all right, even dad had long seen it as a decent place to sulk and smoke on its long, thickly shaded benches, merely a block away from home.

 I’d started short with the running routine, stretching at the park’s California Street entrance, by its imposing Darius and Girenas statue, a soaring marble, Deco-style patinaed tribute to the Lithuanian-American aviators who flew their Bellanca CH-300 plane over 6,400 miles across the Atlantic in 1933, only to crash and perish 650km shy of their Kaunus destination.
-But that Lituanica monument dated back to 1935, well before Paneriai forest.
-And Marquette Park had come and gone a long way since then.
+But that Lituanica monument dated back to 1935, and Marquette Park had come and gone a long, long way since then.